RePod/DivaAPworld/docs/en_Mega_Mix.md

 ### Modding Diva
 - Install the Archipelago mod, either manually or through the Diva Mod Manager, Mod can be found here: https://gamebanana.com/mods/514140
+- If not using Diva Mod Manager, make sure to install Diva Mod Loader beforehand
-- ExPatch mod also recommended if you are unsure if you have all songs & difficulties unlocked: https://gamebanana.com/mods/388083
+- ExPatch mod also required if you are unsure if you have all songs & difficulties unlocked: https://gamebanana.com/mods/388083
 - If you are unfamiliar with Diva modding, here's a helpful guide, I recommend the mod manager over manual: https://docs.google.com/document/d/1jvG_RGMe_FtlduvD8WwXdfA85I1O4Tde0DfRDM4aeWk/edit
 - To play AP with modded songs, follow this guide here: https://docs.google.com/document/d/17NwFcPzmt5fnXz0GBvrJTlF40fCNcv052kWpM0OQ66o/edit?usp=sharing

+###Eden Core Specifics (Modded)
 - If using Eden Core, Eden Core must be at the end of the mod loading order after Archipelago.
-- If using Eden Core, and it is included in your modded Json, it goes before Archipelago like other mods.
+- If using Eden Core, and it is included in your modded Json, it goes before Archipelago in the mod load order like other mods

 ### Useful Information